 Both first-place teams get a bye to the Divisional Finals.
 That leaves four teams facing off in two Division Semifinals with the winners moving on to face the first-place teams in the Divisional Finals.
 Divisional Final winners then face off for the title in the Grey Cup Final.

 The CFL playoffs last just three weeks in total.
-You can bet on individual games once the matchups are set, or a team to win its Division or the Grey Cup in futures markets all year long.
+You can bet on individual games once the matchups are set, or a team to win its Division or via Grey Cup futures odds all year long.

 Teams of the Canadian Football League